Miegas ir vanduo - www.Kristalai.eu

 3.50−4.50g/l

-7 Death above 0.45%
+7 Death over 0.45%

-above 4.50‰
+over 4.50‰

-above 4.50g/l
+over 4.50g/l

 Psychological Aspect

-Health Consequences and Consumer Understanding
+Health Consequences and Consumer Awareness

 2. The Need for Informed Choices: Consumers need to be aware of these tactics and make informed decisions about their beverage choices, considering both short-term pleasure and long-term health consequences.

-Misrepresentation of Choice in the Beverage Industry
+False Portrayal of Choice in the Beverage Industry

-Disadvantages of Sweet and Soft Drinks
+Drawbacks of Sweet and Soft Drinks

-Water: The Real Adult Drink
+Water: The True Adult Beverage

-Resisting Sensory Manipulation
+Resist Sensory Manipulation

 The food and beverage industry often relies on sensory manipulation – using color, aroma, and taste to create an appealing but misleading food experience.
 How to overcome this:

-Marketing vs. Knowledge: Informed Choices
+Marketing vs Knowledge: Informed Choices

-Composition of Tap Water
+Tap Water Composition

-2. Chlorination: One of the most common treatments applied to tap water is chlorination, which is used to kill harmful bacteria and pathogens.However, the presence of chlorine can change the taste and smell of water, can affect the good bacteria in our bodies, this chemical does not disappear anywhere and is filtered by our bodies, and some people are sensitive to its effects.
+2. Chlorination: One of the most common treatments for tap water is chlorination, used to kill harmful bacteria and pathogens.
+However, the presence of chlorine can alter the water's taste and smell, affect beneficial bacteria in our bodies, this chemical does not disappear and is filtered by our bodies, and some people are sensitive to its effects.

 3. Perceived Health Risks: The human body can detect the presence of these added substances, causing a natural aversion.
 There is also concern that long-term consumption of chemically treated water may contribute to health problems.

-The Body's Reaction to Treated Water
+Body's Reaction to Treated Water

 1. Sensory Rejection: The altered taste and smell of chlorinated or chemically treated tap water can cause sensory rejection, where people find the taste unpleasant and avoid drinking it.